music-encoding/guidelines/_guidelines-v3/14-harmony/02-harmonyDetails/03-harmonyMusicText/01-harmonyFigbass.md

 not some other system of harmonic indications.
 To capture this knowledge, the preceding example can also be marked more explicitly with:

-{% include plainExample.html example="./v3/examples/harmony/harmony-sample253.xml" valid="true" %}
+{% include plainExample.html example="examples/harmony/harmony-sample253.xml" valid="true" version=page.version %}

 In order to provide greater control over the individual components of the figured